TrudAX/denistrunin-blog/src/posts/runbasebuilder-util/index.md

 ### -External table name

 Table name of the caller record should be specified.
 This covers a scenario when class is calling from a Menu item button on a form.
-Often, in this case, we need to save the caller record, check for the caller record or update existing query based on the caller record.
+Often, in this case, we need to save the caller record, to check for the caller record or to update the existing query based on the caller record.

 The following code will be generated (**External table name** = CustTable)